fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://github.com/tristanlatr/burpa">-Burp Automator - A Burp Suite Automation Tool.
 It provides a high level CLI and Python interfaces to Burp Suite scanner and can be used to setup Dynamic Application Security Testing (DAST)</a>

+<a href="https://github.com/gwen001/related-domains">-Related-domains : Find related domains of a given domain</a>

 <a href="https://github.com/edoardottt/csprecon">-CSPRecon - Discover new target domains using Content Security Policy</a>

 <a href="https://github.com/iangcarroll/cookiemonster">-CookieMonster helps you detect and abuse vulnerable implementations of stateless sessions.</a>